 - A history of medication and drug use;

-- An assessment of IQ (for PASRR/MR) performed by a PhD psychologist, or an assessment of psychiatric history (for PASRR/MI) performed by a qualified assessor (e.g., a psychiatrist, a psychiatric social worker, or a nurse with substantial psychiatric experience).
+- An assessment of IQ (for PASRR/ID) performed by a PhD psychologist, or an assessment of psychiatric history (for PASRR/MI) performed by a qualified assessor (e.g., a psychiatrist, a psychiatric social worker, or a nurse with substantial psychiatric experience).

 Aside from the requirements listed above, the federal regulations place very few restrictions on who can perform the Level II, except that Level II evaluators cannot be employed in any way by a nursing facility.
 The conflict of interest would be too severe.